 Integral Thinking is a theoretical approach that underpins how all actors should consider environmental and social factors associated with performance.
-It utilizes global threshold templates like planetary boundaries and doughnut economics to guide Integral Thinking (Thurm, 2019).
-Integrated Reporting has existed recently (IFRS, 2023), which attempts to adhere to Integral Thinking as a guiding principle but significantly detracts from the main purpose.
-The central premise of Integral Thinking is to create a more holistic and consistent approach and aims beyond measuring just economic profits.
+It utilises global threshold templates like planetary boundaries and doughnut economics to guide Integral Thinking (Thurm, 2019).
+Integrated Reporting, which has existed recently (IFRS, 2023), attempts to adhere to Integral Thinking as a guiding principle but significantly detracts from the main purpose.
+The central premise of Integral Thinking is to create a more holistic and consistent approach and aims to measure beyond economic profits.
 As a result, integrating varied impact measurements on the environment and society creates a more holistic, well-rounded, and consistent picture of sustainability performance.

 Scale within the Systemic Holistic Model